-Riverina produces three-quarters of all wine in New South Wales’, thanks to the success of household names such as McWilliams, and later waves of Italian immigrant families like DeBortoli and Casella (Yellowtail).
+Riverina produces three-quarters of all wine in New South Wales, thanks to the success of household names such as McWilliams, and later waves of Italian immigrant families like DeBortoli and Casella (Yellowtail).
 The vines grown here benefit from the region’s warm climate which guarantees uniform and consistent ripening.
-Using cutting edge technology in the vineyard and winery, the climate allows the successful cultivation of nearly every variety, whether it be Chardonnay, Shiraz or even Pinot Noir.
-The most impressive aspect of wines from the Riverina region are their scale, that such consistency and approachability is achieved seemingly effortlessly at large volume and at budget-friendly prices.
+Using cutting-edge technology in the vineyard and winery, the climate allows the successful cultivation of nearly every variety, whether it be Chardonnay, Shiraz, or even Pinot Noir.
+The most impressive aspect of wines from the Riverina region is their scale, that such consistency and approachability are achieved seemingly effortlessly at large volume and at budget-friendly prices.

 Unlike other large tracts of Australia which concentrate solely on the affordable segment of the wine market, Riverina has also developed a reputation for a unique style of premium wine that has not been duplicated in any other region, lusciously sweet, botrytis-affected Semillon dessert wines, in a style reminiscent to the great sweet wines of Sauternes.
 Here the humidity from the local rivers creates a unique environment perfect for the natural development of the noble rot which concentrates the flavors and sugars in overripe Semillon grapes so that they can be fermented into luscious nectars, full of the characteristic honey and marmalade flavors that their French counterparts share.